nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <ins>lists all contacts [(UC01)](#use-case-uc01-list-all-contacts)</ins>.
-2. User requests to assign a contact as a vendor.
+2. User requests to assign a contact as a Vendor.
 3. System displays the contact being designated as a vendor, in the list of contacts.

    Use case ends.